TITLE LOAN STATE REGULATIONS AND LENDING LAWS

 Car Title Loan Repayment Restrictions

-These loans can range from 30 days to 48 months.
+Repayment terms for an online title loan can range from 6 to 48 months.
 The loan duration depends on the state in which you live.
 Loan duration is also related to a borrower’s ability to extend their loan duration or roll over their payments.
 In some states, borrowers are unable to extend the loan duration.
 In other states, they may be able to extend the duration of their loan by a set number of times.
 It is up to the borrower to understand the loan terms.

 Default and Car Repossession